What is the 4% rule, you ask?

 Most retirement withdrawal studies include two rules of thumb.
 The first is that you start by withdrawing a specific percentage (i.e., 4%) of your balance.
 The second is that the withdrawal amount is increased by approximately 3% each year to account for inflation.
 This is one of my favorite studies about retirement withdrawals.

 Spending the same amount of money every year in retirement isn’t very practical.
-A retiree’s fixed expenses should be somewhat static.
+A retiree’s fixed expenses should be somewhat static but discretionary expenses will vary.
 Things like rent, electric bills, real estate taxes, insurance, and food costs remain relatively steady except for increases due to inflation.
-Discretionary expenses, however, can vary widely.

 My two issues with a static withdrawal rate are: